 2. You Constantly Think the Relationship Is Going to End

 If you find yourself with a cavalier attitude towards relationship—not so much a fear of moving forward, but a “Who cares?
 It’s all going to end anyway” feeling—that can be a trust issue at play.
 If you don't believe that relationships will ever really work out, why would you spend too much time investing or worrying about this one?
 You may notice your partner gets frustrated that you seem apathetic or ambivalent toward the relationship and that they feel like your heart’s not really into it.
 If you look closer, it may be that there’s a trust issue underneath.

 3. You Often Lie or Are Loose With the Truth

 One unexpected sign that there’s a trust issue at play could be that you don’t always act very trustworthy.
 If someone has been hurt or betrayed a lot in the past they can, sometimes even unconsciously, go to extreme lengths to protect themselves.
 That can manifest as a jaded relationship with the truth.
 If you find yourself fibbing to your partner—or just straight-up lying—and you’re not sure why you’re doing it, it’s going to affect your relationship sooner or later.
 Try a little self-interrogation and look back on what might be driving you to hold back from your partner and not trust them with the truth.

 4. You’re Resisting Next Steps

-It’s totally normal to want to take it slow in a new relationship, but sometimes trust issues can keep you from wanting to make any steps—putting them off so long that your partner struggles to believe you really want to be in the relationship at all.
-If you find that you can’t bring yourself to commit, for instance, to moving in, or getting engaged, you may want to think deeply about what’s holding you back.
-Often, the trust issues will keep you feel uneasy or and having mental blocks about moving forward.
+It’s totally normal to want to take it slow in a new relationship, but sometimes trust issues can keep you from wanting to take any steps—putting them off so long that your partner struggles to believe you really want to be in the relationship at all.
+If you find that you can’t bring yourself to commit, for instance, to moving in or getting engaged, you may want to think deeply about what’s holding you back.
+Often, the trust issues will keep you feeling uneasy or having mental blocks about moving forward.